catseye/DiskSumo/README.markdown

-**DiskSumo** is a Commodore 64 BASIC program to dump an image of the floppy disk in unit 8 (assumed to be a 1541 disk drive) over the RS-232 port via the XMODEM protocol.
+**DiskSumo** is a Commodore 64 BASIC program to dump an image of the floppy disk in unit 8 (assumed to be a 1541 disk drive) over the RS-232 port via the XMODEM protocol at 300 baud.
+It also provides rudimentary directory-listing and dumb-terminal functions.

 The file downloaded on the other end of the connection is usable as-is as a `.d64` disk image file.
 Note, however, that it won't be able to